The Soldier's Details

 It was about 6 weeks between this soldier’s enlistment and 16th January 1942, when the HMT ‘Aquitania’ departed Fremantle for Singapore.

-From Selarang, Singapore, Bert was selected with ‘B’ Force to work in what is known today as Sabah, Malaysia, but was then Sandakan.
+From Selarang, Singapore, Bert was selected with ‘B’ Force to work in what is known today as Sabah, Malaysia, but was then Sandakan, British North Borneo.
+Please read about Sandakan.

 William Alfred Bendall married Alice Matilda Arkell in 1908 Buckinghamshire, England before moving to Australia and settling at Donnybrook to farm.
-It is not known how many children the couple had, however ‘Bert’ had an older brother William Arthur ‘Bill” born in 1909 and a sister Marjorie ‘Alice’ born in 1912.
+They had three children.
+Bert had an older brother William Arthur ‘Bill” born in 1909 and a sister Marjorie ‘Alice’ born in 1912.

-William Bendall’s farm grew apples on their farm named ‘Floral Farm’ and Bert probably worked on the farm with his father.
+The Bendall’s grew vegetables and fruit trees including apples on their farm named ‘Floral Farm’ and Bert probably worked on the farm with his father.

-He spent 12 months with 25th MG before enlisting into AIF and 2/4th.
+Bert spent 12 months with 25th Machine Gun Brigade (Militia) before enlisting into AIF and 2/4th.

 - Selarang Camp Changi - Singapore